f4nha/katacoda-scenarios/interview_test/step_linux.md

 5. Drop all connections going out to bbc.co.uk (whichever ip it is) on port 443 and test.

-6. List all user ids which are lover than 1000 using preferably with one-line command. (tip: using awk)
+6. List all user ids which are lower than 1000 using preferably with one-line command. (tip: using awk)

 <br><br>